malbernaz/memegen/README.md

 ## Getting Started

-Install dependencies with your package manager of choice and run dev server.
+Install dependencies with your package manager of choice and run the dev server.

 ```bash
 pnpm install